gregdan3/sona-toki/README.md

 The intent is to show our methodology to the Unicode Consortium, particularly to the Script Encoding Working Group (previously the Script Ad Hoc Group).
 As far as we're aware, zero members of the committee know Toki Pona, which unfortunately means we fall back on English.

-After our proposal has been examined and a result given by the committee, I will translate this file and library into Toki Pona, with a note left behind for those who do not understand it.
+I originally intended to translate this file and library into Toki Pona once Unicode had reviewed our proposal, but this library has picked up some interest outside of the Toki Pona community, so this library and README will remain accessible to them.

 ### What's the deal with the tokenizers?

-The Toki Pona tokenizer `sonatoki.Tokenizers.WordTokenizer` has the goal of tokenizing statements such that every token either represents a word candidate ("toki", "mumumu") or a complete non-candidate ("..!", "123").
+The Toki Pona tokenizer `sonatoki.Tokenizers.WordTokenizer` attempts to tokenize statements such that every token either represents a word candidate ("toki", "mumumu") or a complete non-candidate ("..!", "123").
-This design is highly undesirable for NLTK's English tokenizer because English words can have "punctuation" characters in them.
+This design is highly undesirable for NLTK's English tokenizer because English words can have "punctuation" characters in them such as `'` or `-`.
-But Toki Pona doesn't have any mid-word symbols when rendered in the Latin alphabet or in [Private Use Area Unicode characters](https://www.kreativekorp.com/ucsur/), so a more aggressive tokenizer is highly desirable.
+Toki Pona doesn't have any mid-word symbols when rendered in the Latin alphabet or in [Private Use Area Unicode characters](https://www.kreativekorp.com/ucsur/), so a more aggressive tokenizer is highly desirable.

 The goal of splitting into word candidates and non-candidates is important, because any [encoding of Toki Pona's logographic script](https://www.kreativekorp.com/ucsur/charts/sitelen.html) will require each character be split into its own token, where the default behavior would be to leave consecutive non-punctuation together.

 ### Aren't there a lot of false positives?

-Yes, depending on the filter you choose and how you apply it.
+For any individual filter, yes.
+Here are some examples:

-It's up to you to use this tool responsibly on input you've done your best to clean, such as by using stronger filters before weaker ones.
+- `ProperName` will errantly match text in languages without a capital/lowercase distinction
-For now though, here's a list of relevant false positives:
+- `Alphabetic` matches words so long as they are only made of letters in Toki Pona's alphabet, which is 14 letters of the Latin alphabet.

-- `ProperName` will errantly match text in languages without a capital/lowercase distinction, artificially increasing scores.
+- `Syllabic` and `Phonetic`, despite imposing more structure than `Alphabetic`, will match a surprising amount of English words.
+For example, every word in "an awesome joke!" matches.
-- `Alphabetic` will match a _lot_ of undesirable text- it essentially allows 14 letters of the English alphabet.
-For example, "I'm well" would match as _three_ words: "i", "m", "well".
+- `NimiPu` and `NimiLinkuCore` will match `a`, `mute`, `open` regardless of the surrounding language.

-- `NimiPu` and other sets containing `a`, `mute`, `open`, and others will unavoidably match those words in English text too.
+This is point of `Ilo` and the `Scorers`: None of these filters would _individually_ be able to correctly identify a Toki Pona statement, but all of them working together with some tuning are able to achieve a surprisingly high accuracy.

 ### Don't some of the cleaners/filters conflict?